haroohie-club/ChokuretsuTranslationUtility/HaruhiChokuretsuCLI/README.md

 The HaruhiChokuretsuCLI is a command-line interface that can be used to directly interact with an unpacked Suzumiya Haruhi no Chokuretsu ROM.
 To unpack the ROM, you will need to use a utility such as NDS Lazy or NitroPacker.

-All commands are self-documented with `-h` or `--help`, e.g. `HaruhiChokuretsuCLI unpack --help` will print help for the `unpack` command.
+All commands are self-documented with `help`, e.g. `HaruhiChokuretsuCLI help unpack` will print help for the `unpack` command.

 ## _Unpack_ an archive
 The `unpack` command unpacks all files in a specified archive to a specified directory.
 Files will be named by hexadecimal index.
 Its arguments are: